Study method

 … you can rent text-to-speech software at Hasselt University.
 Contact the disability officer for more information.

-Do you have difficulties to focus while reading?
+Do you struggle to focus while reading?

 Add structure